Beslan school siege: Responsibility

 Chechen separatist leader Aslan Maskhadov denied that his forces were involved in the siege, calling it "a blasphemy" for which "there is no justification".
 Maskhadov described the perpetrators of Beslan as "Madmen" driven out of their senses by Russian acts of brutality.
 He condemned the action and all attacks against civilians via a statement issued by his envoy Akhmed Zakayev in London, blaming it on what he called a radical local group, and he agreed to the North Ossetian proposition to act as a negotiator.
 Later, he also called on western governments to initiate peace talks between Russia and Chechnya and added to "categorically refute all accusations by the Russian government that President Maskhadov had any involvement in the Beslan event."
 Putin responded that he would not negotiate with "child-killers", comparing the calls for negotiations with the appeasement of Hitler, and put a $10 million bounty on Maskhadov (the same amount as for Basayev).
 Maskhadov was killed by Russian commandos in Chechnya on 8 March 2005 and buried at an undisclosed location.

 Shortly after the crisis, official Russian sources stated that the attackers were part of a supposed international group led by Basayev that included a number of Arabs with connections to al-Qaeda, and claimed that they had picked up phone calls in Arabic from the Beslan school to Saudi Arabia and another undisclosed Middle Eastern country.

 Two British-Algerians, Osman Larussi and Yacine Benalia, were initially named as having actively participated in the attack.
-Another U.K. citizen called Kamel Rabat Bouralha, arrested while trying to leave Russia immediately following the attack, was suspected to be a key organiser.
+Another British-Algerian, Kamel Rabat Bouralha, arrested while trying to leave Russia immediately following the attack as he was suspected to be a key organiser.
 All three were linked to the Finsbury Park Mosque of North London.
 Allegations of al-Qaeda involvement were not repeated by the Russian government.
 Larussi and Benalia are not named in the Torshin Report and were never identified by Russian authorities as suspects in the Beslan attack.

 The following people were named by the Russian government as planners and financiers of the attack: